LivestockWaterRecycling/lwr-news-scraper/README.md

 ```
 The json files that this program generates holds an array of JSON Article objects.
 So, when accessing through API, treat initial data as such.

+### HTML Parsing

+For Fast Facts articles, the body (content) is placed in a <li> (list) HTML element.
+This means that when scraping the website, we must identify which articles are fast facts in order to properly get the content.

+The program is set up in a way that for a Fast Facts article, the JSON object property of 'content' for that particular article object will be a string of unparsed HTML.
+This means that we must parse the HTML to readable text in the application itself.

+You can find this in the _filterArticles()_ function in news.dart in the mobile application repository.